 2) prove the contribution of Marketing to enterprise value

 The pioneering works of Venkatesh “Venky” Shankar on marketing mix models and attribution techniques have advanced the state-of-the-art in ROI measurement.
 Multiple marketers have successfully used these to annually benchmark their performance and adjust their marketing strategies and tactics.
 His paper in Marketing Science (July 2008), A Multicategory Brand Equity Model and Its Application at Allstate, co-authored with Pablo Azar and Matthew Fuller of Allstate Corporation, is a highly regarded and cited case study demonstrating the connection between brand attributes and shareholder value.
-Venky has also championed the use of advanced marketing analytics in consultative engagements, at practitioner conferences, and, of course, in the classroom.
-Students have benefited from improved intuition formed through his novel use of marketing simulations.
+Professor of Marketing and Ford Chair in Marketing & E-Commerce and Director of Research at the Center for Retailing Studies, Mays Business School, Texas A&M University, Venky has also championed the use of advanced marketing analytics in consultative engagements, at practitioner conferences, and, of course, in the classroom.

 Besides being founding and current chair of the Marketing Accountability Standards Board, Loyola Marymount University Professor of Marketing Emeritus David W. Stewart has made copious contributions to the literature on accountable marketing – linking marketing actions to financial performance.
 He has helped lay the foundation for modern thinking on the collection and use of marketing metrics by authoring or co-authoring 300+ publications and 20 books, including the MASB publication, Accountable Marketing: Linking Marketing Actions to Financial Performance.